mon-gmx/mon-gmx/README.md

-# Hello world!

 Hey there! you found my github account.
 While this is not a very active place, I still post repositories and snippets from time to time.
 In another time I used to contribute to projects using the monchitos82 account (closed).
-Feel like having a chat? you can open an issue in this repository, I know that is not very conventional, but it is the way I want it.

 ## About me (02/24)